falconswoosh/Wk2-C--IP-WordCounter/README.md

 * Clone to your local system
 * Open the project folder "Wk2-C--IP-WordCounter"
 * Depending if you are on Windows or MAC, go to your CMD, Command line interface, Terminal, PowerShell, or Bash.
 Enter the following to both setup this project with the additional necessary packages, configuration needed, and run a virtual server on your local system:
+  * (Locate and traverse into the main source folder): cd WordCounter
   * dotnet restore
   * dotnet build
   * dotnet run